JAndrassy/Regulator/README.md

 ## Hardware

 ### Electronics
-* [Arduino Uno WiFi](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki) - can be replaced by any AVR 5V Arduino with some shield or module for networking
-* optional SD card reader for static web files (only with Mega)
+* Arduino with some shield or module for networking and optional SD card reader for static web files and csv logging
-* alternative to Arduino card is esp8266 board in Uno format like the Wemos D1 R2, which can be used with Grove Base Shield.
-The shield supplies 5 V VCC for the Grove modules.
-* [Seeed Grove Base Shield](https://www.seeedstudio.com/Base-Shield-V2-p-1378.html) - the Grove connectors ensure firm connection of wires with simple assemble and disassemble
+* [Seeed Grove Base Shield](https://www.seeedstudio.com/Base-Shield-V2-p-1378.html) - the Grove connectors ensure firm connection of wires with simple assemble and disassemble and the shield supplies 5 V VCC for the Grove modules.
 * [Grove 30 A Relay module](https://www.seeedstudio.com/Grove-SPDT-Relay%2830A%29-p-1473.html) 2pcs - the AC current in the system is less then 10 A but it can run hours at 9+ A
 * [Grove Electricity Sensor module](https://www.seeedstudio.com/Grove-Electricity-Sensor-p-777.html) - a module with current transformer to measure the AC current up to 10 A
-* [Grove I2C ADC module](https://www.seeedstudio.com/grove-i2c-adc-p-1580.html) - to read the 5 V electricity sensor with esp8266
+* [Grove I2C ADC module](https://www.seeedstudio.com/grove-i2c-adc-p-1580.html) - to read the 5 V electricity sensor with 3.3 V boards
 * [Grove Relay](https://www.seeedstudio.com/Grove-Relay-p-769.html) - for 'valves back' circuit
 * [Grove Temperature Sensor](https://www.seeedstudio.com/Grove-Temperature-Sensor-p-774.html) - to check the next heating distributor if the main heating is running
 * [Grove Dry-Reed Relay](https://www.seeedstudio.com/Grove-Dry-Reed-Relay-p-1412.html) is for Balboa hot tub heating suspend activation